Runner’s Trots: 12 Tips To Avoid Unplanned Bathroom Breaks

 Stress and anxiety can summon the bowels to get moving, so try to keep pre-race jitters at bay and implement relaxation techniques before and during your runs.

-Remember to stick to bland, easy-to-digest foods on race day and before long runs to keep your digestive system calm.
+Remember to stick to bland, easy-to-digest foods, such as simple carbs, on race day and before long runs to keep your digestive system calm.

 And hey, if runner’s diarrhea does strike, you’re in good company.
 It happens to almost every runner at least once or twice.

-If you are looking to work on your pre-race meals, check out our guide on What To Eat Before A Long Run.
+If you are looking to work on your pre-race meals, check out this next guide:

 Photo of author